geudde/attic-chest/pages/13.reference/01.porden/docs.md

 IVIeanwhile, imprison'd in Cimmerian gloom,

-Young Henry sate, expectant of his doom ;
+Young Henry sate, expectant of his doom;

 'Twas now the time when from the cavern far

-Albruno's chiefs their squadrons led to war ;
+Albruno's chiefs their squadrons led to war;

 No lightning flash'd, no thunder shook the ground,